pyta-uoft/pyta/docs/contracts/index.md

 ## API

-The `python_ta.contracts` module offers three functions for enabling contract checking.
+The `python_ta.contracts` module offers two functions for enabling contract checking.
 The first, `check_all_contracts`, enables contract checking for all functions and classes defined within a module or set of modules.
 The second, `check_contracts`, is a decorator allowing more fine-grained control over which functions/classes have contract checking enabled.
-The third, `check_invariants`, takes in an object and checks that the representation invariants of the object are satisfied.

 ```{eval-rst}
 .. autofunction:: python_ta.contracts.check_all_contracts